arjunmehta/node-geohash-int/README.md

 - For now the user must compile the Shared Object (.so) file from the source in order for this module to work.
 - The returned results directly from the functions include a reference buffer and are not inherently editable in a natural JS based way.
 So the native objects need to be parsed and properly converted to standard JS objects.
 This makes things not 100% optimal performance-wise.
+- Clearly there are performance issues with wrapping this module, and hopefully I'll be able to make a native implementation integrated into the node-geohash module that already has traction.